 My name is Alex Angelino, and I design clothing.
-I was lured to the world of fashion at the age of 16 by my older brother, who needed trustable cheap Labor for his small clothing store in Iran.
-Eventually, he got out of clothing business, but I liked it and stayed in course.
+I was introduced to the business of fashion at the age of 16 by my business-minded older brother, who needed reliable cheap Labor for his small clothing store in the south of Iran.
+Eventually, he got out of the clothing business, but I liked it and stayed on course.

-In the last 45 years, I worked in all aspects of the business, from retail to designing textile and clothing.
+In the last 43 years, I worked all aspects of the business, from retail to designing textiles and clothing.
 I started my clothing label in Los Angeles in 1999.
-For the nature of this business, I have been fortunate to live in many countries and learn their culture, language, working ability, and ethics.
+For the nature of this business, I have been fortunate to live in many countries and learn about their culture, language, abilities, and work ethics.

-As I grow older in the fashion industry, I am amazed ( astonished ) and fascinated with its power to influence our lives, societies, and civilization.
-And how little majority of us know about this everyday ritual called fashion.
-And what a powerful non vocal tool it may be if we understand its fundamentals.
+As I grow older in the fashion industry, I am astonished and fascinated with its power to influence our lives, societies, and civilization.
+And how little the majority of us know about this everyday ritual called fashion.
+And what a powerful nonvocal tool it may be if we understand its fundamentals.

 How many of you believe fashion is art?

-Fashion is an essential part of the culture and daily life.
-It represents an Art form that allows individuals to preform better, and express their inner emotions and feelings that cannot be expressed with words.
+Fashion is an essential part of culture and daily life.
+It represents an Art form that allows individuals to perform better and express their inner emotions and feelings that cannot be expressed with words.
 Fashion elevates the state of mind, and like any other, art satisfies a need and communicates a message.

 Fashion and its history, achievements, and offerings result from the courage and struggle of many individuals before us.
-Like other arts, fashion helps in the advancement and progress of Societies and individuals'.
-Fashion communicates silently and undoubtedly has therapeutic properties.
+Like other arts, fashion helps in the advancement and progress of societies and individuals.
+In addition, fashion communicates silently and undoubtedly has therapeutic properties.

 Fashion puts the very basic Human rights of individuals in their own hands, right over your body.
 Therefore it helps to democratize society.
 Moreover, fashion helps individuals perform better, achieve more of their daily tasks, and create a better state of mind to appreciate life and achieve bigger goals.